Terre Haute woman seeks to rid eBay of racist items

 Some of the sellers are receptive and take items down, while others “are rude” and some may not understand why an item might be considered objectionable.

-A representatives at an eBay call center in the Philippines encouraged her to continue reporting, but she says eBay should have someone on staff to monitor and respond to these violations.
+A representative at an eBay call center in the Philippines encouraged her to continue reporting, but she says eBay should have someone on staff to monitor and respond to these violations.

 When Reynolds notifies eBay of offensive sales items, it typically takes 24 to 48 hours for those items to be removed, she said.
 If it’s egregious, she says, the process is expedited.